outmaneuver/selfbot/README.md

 ### Custom

 - `!setactivity custom <custom_name> state=<state> details=<details> application_id=<application_id> url=<url> timestamps=<timestamps> assets=<assets> party=<party> secrets=<secrets> instance=<instance> buttons=<buttons>`: Set a custom activity with the specified parameters.

+## GitHub Actions Workflow for Automatic Merging

+This repository includes a GitHub Actions workflow to automatically merge pull requests if all checks pass.
+The workflow is defined in the `.github/workflows/auto_merge.yml` file.

+The workflow is triggered on pull request events and includes the following jobs:

+1. **Run Checks and Tests**: This job runs the necessary checks and tests to ensure the pull request meets the required standards.
+2. **Automatic Merge**: If all checks pass, this job automatically merges the pull request.

+To configure the workflow, make sure to update the `.github/workflows/auto_merge.yml` file with the appropriate settings for your project.